 Bedding: the question of silk vs satin often comes up when it comes to bedding, and choosing which of the two is best for your bedroom.
 When it comes to bedding, silk bedding is highly recommended over satin, particularly for regulating temperature and fighting allergies – remember that silk is naturally antibacterial!

 Pyjamas and Dressing Gowns: this one is really down to personal preference.
-If you prefer all natural nightwear, then silk is definitely the fabric you’re looking for.
+If you prefer all nightwear made in an all natural fabric, then silk is definitely the one you’re looking for.
 If you have no preference as to whether the fabric is natural or manmade, it then boils down to the appearance and budget.

 Don’t forget to pin this article if you found it helpful, and follow Dukes Avenue on Pinterest for more!